 There are some differences, though.
-A co-signer may not get a card of their own, receive statements or have access to make any charges to the account without your permission.
+A co-signer may not get a card of their own, receive statements or have access to make any changes to the account without your permission.

 A loan may also give you the chance to establish credit.
 As with credit cards, when you make loan payments responsibly, your credit score could benefit.
 Some loans are even aimed at those new to credit.

-As their name suggests, a credit builder loan (CBL) is designed with a different goal in mind than traditional loans.
+As their name suggests, credit-builder loans (CBLs) are designed with a different goal in mind than traditional loans.
 And because of that, they work a little differently: Borrowers make payments before getting the money.

 Credit unions typically offer CBLs, according to the CFPB.
 But they may be available elsewhere too.
 The loans start with the lender depositing a small amount—around $300 to $1,000—into a locked savings account.
-Borrowers then make small payments over a set period, known as a term, usually six to 24 months long.
+Borrowers then make small payments over a set period, known as a term, which is usually six to 24 months.
 When the term ends and all payments are made, the money is paid out.

 As payments on a CBL are made, progress is reported to credit bureaus.
 That’s how a CBL can help you build credit.
 But it’s important to take payment due dates seriously.
 Late or missed payments could end up hurting your credit, the CFPB says.

 Mortgages, student loans and car loans can also affect your credit.
-If you have debt like this, you could have some credit history already.
+If you have debt like this, you may have already established a credit history.
 So it wouldn’t make sense to apply for them to build credit from scratch.
-But keeping current with your payments can help you continue to build credit.
+But keeping current with your payments can help you continue to improve your credit.